climent/alpine-wireguard/README.md

 **Description**

-This is a port of [binhex](https://github.com/binhex/) work (specifically arch-base, arch-int-vpn and arch-deluge) to Alpine Linux, removing the work to setup the Deluge torrent client and leaving only the Wireguard option.
+This is a port of [binhex](https://github.com/binhex/) work (specifically arch-base, arch-int-vpn) to Alpine Linux, removing the work to setup openvpn and leaving only the Wireguard option.

 **Build notes**